 Anyway, business stories aren’t about being creative.
 They’re about straightforward narratives, presented in a professional way, chosen to support a marketing goal.
 They’re not particularly right-brained.

-You know you’ve told your best business story when your audience gives you the reaction you’ve been seeking.
+You know you’ve told your best business story when your audience gives you the response you’ve been seeking.
 They sign up for your lead magnet.
 They forward your message.
 They listen to you more carefully and respect you as an authority and (if you prefer the term) thought leader.

 Business storytelling begins with strategy.

 What’s the goal you hope to reach with this story?
 There’s no right answer.
-An established business owner with a list that’s more like a fan club will tell different stories than a business owner who’s newer to marketing or who chooses a different way to relate to her audience.
+An established business owner with a list that’s more like a fan club (the Celebrity Archetype) will tell different stories than a business owner who’s newer to marketing or who chooses a different way to relate to her audience.

 Sometimes a story actually gets in the way of what you want to accomplish.
 But sometimes only a story — the right story — will achieve your goals.
 And business owners who resist story telling will miss out on opportunities to establish value and authority in the marketplace.